Post Brexit intellectual property rights

-In the event that the Unified Patent Court comes into force after the UK has left the EU, then UK, EU and third country businesses will still be able to use the Unified Patent Court and unitary patent to protect their inventions within the EU, and they will be able to validate the UK upon grant of an EP application as before.
+UK, EU and third country businesses will still be able to use the Unified Patent Court and unitary patent to protect their inventions within the EU, and they will be able to validate the UK upon grant of an EP application as before.
 UK business will still be able to use the Unified Patent Court and unitary patent to protect their inventions within the other contracting EU countries.

 EU Biotech Directive

-Post Brexit: supplementary protection certificates and regulatory protection
+Supplementary protection certificates and regulatory protection

 New SPCs based on UK marketing authorisations